mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 -   [Draw charts of US import changes from 2018 Q1 from each country](#draw-charts-of-us-import-changes-from-2018-q1-from-each-country)

-Updated: 2021-02-06
+Updated: 2021-05-07

 ## Summary

 US imports from China are decreasing in 2019 due to tariffs, and in 2020 due to novel coronavirus.
-If trade diversion is goin on, other countries are replacing China.
+If trade diversion is going on, other countries are replacing China.
 In this study, I somewhat arbitrarily choose 4 candidate countries like Vietnam, Korea, Japan and Mexico, and check whether the US imports from these countries increase by HS 4 digit codes.

 ## Libraries and functions